-4.7 Iris Acquisition and Segmentation
+4.6 Iris Acquisition and Segmentation

-Figure 4.17 shows a pie chart for the success rate the result indicate 71% success and 29% failure to obtain the Iris and Pupil Points by comparing 10 images.
+Figure 4.17 shows a pie chart for the recognition success rate and the result indicates 71% success and 29% failure to obtain the Iris and Pupil Points by comparing 10 images.
 The failure was due to the binary image and the erosion because the threshold was set too high which would result in a smaller image while setting the threshold too low will result in excessive noise in different areas.
 Figure 4.18 shows the image of unsuccessful iris and pupil point detection.
 Figure 4.19 shows the image of a successful iris and pupil point detection.